Profile applicability: Level 1

 with the option

-.
+--no-enable-legacy-authorization.
 This requirement is removed for clusters running GKE version 1.8 or higher.